Department and Program Descriptions

 RUSSIAN

-If you’re interested in studying abroad in Russia or the Former Soviet Union as a junior, taking RUSS 101-102 as a first-year student is a good idea, since the best study-abroad programs require at least two years of language study (RUSS 101-102 and RUSS 103 and 104).
+If you’re interested in studying abroad anywhere in the Russophone world as a junior, taking RUSS 101-102 as a first-year student is a good idea, since the best study-abroad programs require at least two years of language study (RUSS 101-102 and RUSS 103 and 104).
 However, if you’d like to wait until you’re a sophomore to begin studying Russian, it’s possible to get enough of the language under your belt for study abroad by following up RUSS 101-102 with a summer of intensive language study, which also counts towards the Russian major.
 In addition to the major, Russian offers a language certificate, which requires fewer courses and looks more or less like a minor in Russian.

-If you’re simply curious about Russia and not that interested in studying the language, the department offers courses in English without any prerequisites, all of which are open to first-year students.
-These include seminars on the great Russian authors Dostoevsky and Tolstoy, surveys of Russian literature and film, and gender and sexuality in Putin’s Russia.
-You can also take courses in the departments of History, Political Science, and Sociology that are cross-listed with Russian and count toward the Russian certificate and major.
+If you’re simply curious about Russia and the Russophone world and not that interested in studying the language, the department offers courses in English without any prerequisites, all of which are open to first-year students.
+These include seminars on the great Russian authors Dostoevsky and Tolstoy, surveys of Russian and Russophone literature and film, and gender and sexuality in Putin’s Russia.
+You can also take courses in the departments of History, Political Science, Sociology, and Anthropology that are cross-listed with Russian and count toward the Russian certificate and major.

-If you take Russian at Williams, you’ll get to know your professors, the TA from either Estonia, Latvia, Kazakhstan, or Russia and other students in Russian courses since classes tend to be small.
-You’ll also have the chance to take part in a variety of extracurricular events, including a weekly Russian Table, a Russian Pot-Luck dinner in the fall, amateur night in the spring, nation-wide essay contest, public lectures, and field trips.
+If you take Russian at Williams, you’ll get to know your professors, the TA from either Estonia, Latvia, Kazakhstan, or Russia and other students in Russian courses very well since classes tend to be intimate.
+You’ll also have the chance to take part in a variety of extracurricular events, including a weekly Russian-language Table, a multi-nation Pot-Luck dinner in the fall, amateur night in the spring, a nation-wide essay contest, public lectures, and field trips.

 Major, Certificate